5iddy/neonnights-jekyll/README.md

+---
+layout: page
+title: Welcome to NeonNights!!!
+subtitle: A futuristic and vibrant Neon Colored Theme for cyberpunks!
+---

 # neonnights-jekyll

 Welcome to your new Jekyll theme!
 In this directory, you'll find the files you need to be able to package up your theme into a gem.
 Put your layouts in `_layouts`, your includes in `_includes`, your sass files in `_sass` and any other assets in `assets`.